 Who is Thunkable for?

-People who want to create native Android and iOS apps from scratch or have existing open source projects will find Thunkable helpful for building and framing their projects.
-They can use Thunkable to showcase their businesses online, re-design similar apps that already exist, or create educational games that teach topics such as foreign languages, music, or spelling.
+People who want to publish native apps for both iOS and Android or have existing open-source projects will find Thunkable helpful for building and framing their projects.
+You can use Thunkable to showcase your businesses online, re-design similar apps that already exist, or create educational games that teach topics such as foreign languages, music, or spelling.

-Thunkable offers a few subscription options: free or PRO (paid annually or monthly).
+Thunkable offers five subscription options: free, Starter, Pro, Business, or Team (paid annually or monthly).
 Educational groups can create a custom plan by reaching out to the Thunkable Team.
-They do not offer free trials for their PRO subscriptions.
+They don't offer free trials for their Pro subscriptions.

-Free: Thunkable gives you 200MB of account storage, unlimited public projects, and the ability to test your app with certain PRO components, including AdMob.
+Free: Thunkable gives you 200MB of account storage, up to 10 projects, and some live testing features.
 However, you must use Thunkable App Branding, including their logo, and your app is automatically viewable to the public.

 How does Thunkable compare to other no-code app development platforms, like Bubble?